cypress-io/circleci-orb/docs/examples.md

 ## artifacts

 Stores test screenshots and videos as CircleCI artifacts using "store_artifacts" job option.
+Note, this setting assumes the default Cypress folders for screenshots and videos.
+If you store screenshots and videos in custom folders, see "any-artifacts" example how to store arbitrary folders.

 ```yaml
 version: 2.1